Ohio First Amendment Lawyer

 For its part, “freedom of religion” encompasses two distinct rights: the right to choose and practice one’s own religion, and a guarantee that government will not favor any religion over another (or over no religion at all).
 These dual protections work together to guarantee our nation’s founding promise of religious liberty.

-If you believe the government has violated your constitutional rights, contact the Ohio First Amendment lawyers at Bolek Besser Glesius for a free consultation.
+If you believe the government has violated your constitutional rights, contact a First Amendment lawyer at Bolek Besser Glesius for a free consultation.